jung1230/Deep_Learning/HW9/ProgressReport.md

 A: Because it turns a complex data distribution into a simple, tractable one, enabling the model to learn in small, manageable steps.

 ### 2025/03/29
+Started coding; stopped at Section 3.

+### 2025/03/30
+Finished the homework and submitted it.